-Ques.
-Why Is ASP.NET Best?
+Q. Why Is ASP.NET Best?

-Many people prefer ASP.NET over any other programming language because ASP.NET works with the .NET Framework.
+A. Many people prefer ASP.NET over any other programming language because ASP.NET works with the .NET Framework.
 This framework powers many different Microsoft products and is proven effective for websites.

 ASP.Net is also the right choice if you want to build applications capable of scaling automatically to accommodate extreme traffic spikes without too much worry.